microsoft/pxt-adafruit/docs/tutorials/magic-wand.md

 ### Step 5

-Click ``|Download|`` to transfer your code to the @boardname@.
+Transfer your code to the @boardname@.

-To load your code on the real device, we'll have to first put it in "Programming mode".
+To load your code on the real device, you have to first put it in "Programming mode".
 Do this by clicking the reset button once, and wait for the all green lights.

 ![programming mode](/static/cp/tutorials/getting-started/programming-mode.gif)

-Now click Download and follow the rest of the download instructions.
+Now click ``|Download|`` and follow the rest of the download instructions.

 ### Step 6